 2. Atlantis, The Palm

-Twin of the Atlantis Hotel on Paradise Island in the Bahamas, the Atlantis The Palm, Dubai is a huge hotel resort at the end of the manmade island called The Palm Jumeirah.
-In the lobby, an enormous glass sculpture by Dale Chihuly welcomes you, you have countless top restaurants including the lovely Nobu in house, and there is even a luxury shopping mall.
-Most noticeable is the region’s largest aquarium, in which you can go for a dive and swim with sharks, but which also has a handful of underwater suites with windows, too, making for a quite unique view.
-Other rooms and suites either look out over the Palm Island or the Arabian Gulf, unless you opt to stay in the utterly decadent Royal Bridge Suite, which spans the two sides of the hotel, and looks out to both views, and offers three bedrooms, a library, a lounge, a 16-person dining room, around the clock butler and chefs, on just under 10,000 square feet.
-A snip at $30,000 per night.
+Twin of the Atlantis Hotel on Paradise Island in the Bahamas, the Atlantis, The Palm in Dubai is a huge hotel resort at the end of the manmade island called The Palm Jumeirah.
+In the lobby, an enormous glass sculpture from Dale Chihuly welcomes you.
+You have countless top restaurants including the lovely Nobu in-house and there is even a luxury shopping mall and a beach club.
+Most noticeable is the region’s largest aquarium, in which you can go for a dive and swim with sharks.
+It also has a handful of underwater suites with floor-to-ceiling windows making for a quite unique view.
+Other rooms and suites either look out over Palm Island or offer an Arabian Gulf view.
+Or, you could opt to stay in the utterly decadent Grand Atlantis Suite, which comes complete with two marine-themed fountains, five balconies, and views of both the Palm as well as the sea.
+It offers two bedrooms and around-the-clock butler service on just over 4,600 square feet.
+It’s a snip at $25,000 a night.

 Pro Tip: Don’t miss out on the Aquaventure water park, reportedly the largest in the world.
 The steepest of water slides, lazy rivers, and enough fun for the whole family, to go at least twice.